fci525/perl-exonframes/README.md

 ==========

-ExonFrames is a set of functions which can notate the reading frames of exons in a multiple alignment of some number of genes.
+ExonFrames is a set of functions which can notate the reading frames of exons in a multiple alignment of some number of proteins.
 Included is `frames.pl`, a small client which puts this into practice, as well as some sample gene files and sample outputs.